torkjel/rt/README.md

 ## Performance and scaling.

 This solution implements the stated problem with few performance bottlenecks, and should scale up easily.

+No particular effort has been put into optimizing for the most common traffic, i.e. inserts into the current slice/hour and retrieving analytics for this slice.
+The way the system is designed, these requests are still likely to be faster than  requests for less requently touched data, simply because they are more likely to hit the various caches in the system.
+For new events, the relevant data file is likely to already be in disk cache on the workers, and requests for analytics are more likely to get cache hits in the API nodes.

 The API nodes are virtually stateless, except for caches and cluster configuration information.
 API nodes can be added or removed at any time.